United States security clearance: Hierarchy

 A security clearance is granted to an individual and generally recognizes a maximum level of clearance.
 Exceptions include levels above compartmentalized access or when an individual is cleared for a certain type of data.
 The President of the United States will be given access to any government or military information that they request, even if they would not otherwise be able to normally obtain a security clearance were they not the President.
 Having obtained a certain level security clearance does not mean that one automatically has access to or is given access to information cleared for that clearance level in the absence of a demonstrated "need to know".
 The need-to-know determination is made by a disclosure officer, who may work in the office of origin of the information.
 The specified need to know must be germane to the prospective user's mission, or of necessity for the integrity of a specified security apparatus.

 Controlled Unclassified

 Controlled Unclassified does not represent a clearance designation, but rather a clearance level at which information distribution is controlled.
 Controlled Unclassified designates information that may be illegal to distribute.
 This information is available when needed by government employees, such as United States Department of Defense (DoD) employees, but the designation signifies that the information should not be redistributed to users not designated to use it on an operational basis.
 For example, the organization and processes of an information-technology system may be designated Controlled Unclassified to users for whom the operational details of the system are non-critical.
+Controlled Unclassified information went by many other names internally, an example being For Official Use Only (FOUO).
+Executive Order 13556, standardized the naming of Controlled Unclassified Information.